FlyAbove/python.py/README.md

 4. You don't need to learn Python in one day, consume this repository in small amounts on daily basis

+# ❗ Report an error

+The owner of this repository is surely a human being and there might be some mistakes in any resource file

+To report an error and for information about how you can is listed [here](https://github.com/FlyAbove/python.py/security/policy)

 ### ⚠ This repository is a work in progress